joInMontreal/obox-test/README.md

 * Load this [awesome youtube video](https://www.youtube.com/watch?v=J---aiyznGQ) inside the lightbox
 * Play automatically the youtube video on the lightbox opening
 * Close automatically the lightbox at the end of the video
-* (A plus) don't use pur javascript (without jQuery or any libraries) to do theses features
+* (A plus) Use pur javascript (without jQuery or any libraries) to code theses features